bgctw/Bigleaf.jl/docs/src/walkthrough.md

 ## Function arguments

-`Bigleaf.jl` usually provides functions in two flavours.
+`BigLeaf.jl` usually provides functions in two flavours.
 - providing all arguments seperately as scalars and output being a single scalar or a NamedTuple
 - providing a DataFrame as first argument with columns corresponding to the inputs and